 Why is an organisation like Haringey Stars important?

 The community needs an organisation like Haringey Stars because it provides young people with a safe environment to express themselves.
 There are not many facilities for young people to do this, and many of the youth of today have nothing better to do than to go on the internet and so Haringey Stars gives them a sense of purpose.
 From my experience, the final showcase is the most rewarding thing as it makes you feel like a celebrity for the night.
-This is enough self-esteem to make you believe you can do anything; and that is exactly the message that young people need to believe in more.
+This is enough self-esteem to make you believe you can do anything, and that is exactly the message that young people need to believe in more.

 What was the best thing coming to the music sessions on Saturday?

 The best thing about the music sessions is exactly that – the music session!
 Being immersed in the world of music for two hours on a Saturday is wonderful for me as I enjoy music so much.
 It also makes me happy to see people develop as the weeks go on.
-In the near future, one of the best things would be helping other people to improve.
+In the near future, one of the best things for me would be to help other people to improve.
 Thanks to Haringey Stars, I am now of a good enough level to help new musicians develop their craft, which is equally rewarding.

 Watch Angel performing live first time at Haringey Stars showcase.